richstokes/hugo-aws-lambda/README.md

 &nbsp;

 ## Building the deployment package yourself
-package.zip contains the hugo executable, the AWS CLI program and lambda_function.py
+package.zip contains the hugo executable, the AWS CLI program and lambda_function.py as well as the usual python libraries.

 You can recreate this package with the following:
 &nbsp;